 Outer Banks is one of those series that seems to work.
-He has the right dose of humour, a firm Famous Five/Goonies touch, and knows how to weave it all into a decent mystery that moves at a good pace.
+He has the right dose of humor, a firm Famous Five/Goonies touch, and knows how to weave it all into a decent mystery that moves at a good pace.

 The story itself revolves around the Outer Banks, an island inhabited by two different tribes.
-The dolls and dogs live according to the distribution of social classes and the poor dogs play with our four friends John B, JJ, Ciara and Pope who are on a mission to find the missing father of John B and a hidden treasure with 400 million gold bars.
+The dolls and dogs live according to the distribution of social classes, and the poor dogs play with our four friends, John B, JJ, Ciara, and Pope, who are on a mission to find the missing father of John B and a hidden treasure with 400 million gold bars.

-The setting is quite simple and is completed by the mysterious and rich daughter Cook Sarah, who has a great group chemistry and a well-written novel that doesn’t derail the story.
+The setting is quite simple and is completed by the mysterious and rich daughter Cook Sarah, who has great group chemistry and a well-written novel that doesn’t derail the story.

 All in all, it’s a great option if you’re looking for a piece of YA’s taste adventure.

-35 – Save Me Too Season 2 Episode
+6. Save Me Too

 Seventeen months after the end of last season, Save Me Too is a serious sequel, and although it did not quite reach the level of the first season, there is still enough to enjoy.

-Determined to find the truth, and immersed in the problems of Grace (the girl who rescued Nelly from the trailer in last season’s final), the series juggles these two plots until the last third, when the truth is revealed and Nelly’s true intentions come to light.
+Determined to find the truth and immersed in the problems of Grace (the girl who rescued Nelly from the trailer in last season’s final), the series juggles these two plots until the last third, when the truth is revealed, and Nelly’s true intentions come to light.
 It all leads to a somewhat far-fetched and ridiculous finale, but it’s still fun to watch.

 The basic principle revolves around the mourning monster and presents a series of characters who are consumed or chased by the same emotion.
 It’s a wonderfully twisted sense of irony, and The Outsider does an excellent job of recording that during the performance.

-Although sometimes it’s a bit slow and the plot wanders unnecessarily through the middle of the episodes, there’s enough excitement and mystery to make a decent book adaptation.
+Although sometimes it’s a bit slow, and the plot wanders unnecessarily through the middle of the episodes, there’s enough excitement and mystery to make a decent book adaptation.

 The basic principle revolves around the two main characters, Cha Young and Lee Kang.
 After we met her as a child, we saw Kang working as a neurosurgeon and hanging up her chef’s hat, while a dish that Kang had prepared for her as a child pushed her to become a productive cook herself.

-As fate would have it, after the death of Min Sung, Kang’s best friend and Cha Young’s lover, the two characters find themselves together in a hospice.
+As fate would have it, after the death of Min Sung, Kang’s best friend, and Cha Young’s lover, the two characters find themselves together in a hospice.

 In the course of the episodes, layers of bitterness and regret appear as they cling to their troubled relationship and instead focus on their shared love for food.